-10 1/2-inch stainless steel egg poaching rack with 5 egg cups fits 11 ¼-inch large Sauté Skillet, 6 & 8 quart stockpot in can be used as a steamer rack for stacking cooking.
+Stainless steel egg poaching rack with egg cups fits 11-inch large Sauté Skillet, 6-quart and 8-quart stockpot and can be used as a steamer rack for stacking cooking.

 A poached egg is an egg that has been cooked by poaching in or over simmering liquid.
 This method of preparation is favored because a very consistent and predictable result can be attained with precise timing, as the boiling point of water removes the temperature variable from the cooking process.